doorfortyfour/DataboxDocumentation/docs/Setup.md

 You can also enable automatic saving in the config menu.
 Please note this only works in the Unity editor during design time.

 ### Load
-Loading a Databox object file
+To load a file, simply select `Load` in the Databox object.